mgpluscss/mgplus/readme.md

 Striking the perfect balance between features and simplicity

-Formerly called Milligram Plus, Mg+ was based on [milligram](https://github.com/milligram/milligram) and provides a minimal setup of styles for a fast and clean starting point without any dependencies
+Mg+ (Milligram Plus) was based on [milligram](https://github.com/milligram/milligram) and provides a minimal setup of styles for a fast and clean starting point without any dependencies

 Mg+ is specially designed to quickly create a website or a small page with minimal dependencies for better performance and higher productivity